I traveled to Cartagena and Medellin to celebrate my birthday. I split the time between these two places to get a city, and Caribbean, fixes.

 Playa Blanca Tips

-• Try to go early or late in the weekday.
+- Try to go early or late on the weekday.
 I arrived fairly early on a Thursday and it didn’t feel super crowded.
 There were moments in the day when our area of the beach barely had folks around.

 Day trip to Palenque